AathreyaG/reactai-starter/analysis.md

 - What are the specific requirements for publishing to GSA marketplaces?
 - Are there any specific user roles or permissions that need to be implemented?
-- What are the expected file size limits for CSV uploads?
 - How should errors be handled and communicated to the user?